tidyverse/tidyverse.org/content/blog/dtplyr-1-3-0/index.md

 </div>

-This release also includes three translation improvements that yield improved performance:
+This release also includes three translation improvements that yield better performance:

 -   Where possible, [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) will use `setorder()` instead of [`order()`](https://rdrr.io/r/base/order.html).